fnproject/docs/fn/develop/running-fn-client-windows.md

 * Virtualization enabled in your laptop's BIOS.
 See the documentation from your manufacturer for this step.
 * Windows 10 64-bit: Pro, Enterprise, or Education (Build 15063 or later).
-* Enable the Hyper-V and Containers features for Windows 10.
+* Enable the Hyper-V and Containers features for Windows 10 Professional.

 ### Install Docker
 These are the steps to install Docker.